 Yoga: practices that serve to withdraw one’s attention from its extroverted focus and redirect it inward toward the self.
 Practices that cultivate a sattvic mind which can more accurately and clearly reflect consciousness.

-For a more extensive list of Sanskrit terms created by Ted Schmidt, visit Sanskrit Glossary.
+For an extensive list of Sanskrit terms by Ted Schmidt, visit Sanskrit Glossary.